 On a recent visit to Venice Olive Oil, I noticed a photo of peach caprese salad.
 Now weeks later, I regretted not taking the time to read the recipe.
 I decided to wing it, and Jim and I both loved the results.

-I had two balsamic vinegars from Venice Olive Oil on hand, so we tried both of them.
-Molto Denissimo is “exquisite and exceedingly rare 1.36 density balsamic is extremely complex boasting flavor notes of cherry wood, dried fruits, raisins, figs, along with hints of dark chocolate and malt.”
+I had two balsamic vinegars from Venice Olive Oil on hand, Molto Denissimo and Cascadian raspberry while balsamic, so we tried both of them.
+What’s Molto Denissimo?
+According to Venice Olive Oil, this “exquisite and exceedingly rare 1.36 density balsamic is extremely complex boasting flavor notes of cherry wood, dried fruits, raisins, figs, along with hints of dark chocolate and malt.”
 It’s thicker than a traditional balsamic, almost like a balsamic reduction.
 Cascadian Raspberry is a tart white balsamic.
 They were both good, but we had a slight preference for the Molto Denissimo.

 Before I discovered Molto Denissimo, I kept balsamic reduction on hand.
 If you can’t get Molto Denissimo, here are the instructions for a reduction.
 Pour a bottle of traditional balsamic into a pan.
 Bring it to a boil, then reduce the temperature to a simmer.
 Stir frequently.
 In 10 to 15 minutes it will reduce by a third or a half.
 When it’s the almost consistency you like, it’s done.
 I say almost since it will thicken a bit as it cools.
 Pour it back into the bottle.
 I always put a sticky note on the bottle to remind myself and anyone else who might grab that bottle in the future that it’s been reduced.